 About Feather Down Farms

 Feather Down Farms offer farm stays in the UK and across Europe, in luxury safari tents with real beds, fluffy pillows and your very own indoor flushing loo.
 The tents at each farm are the same but each location has it’s own individual charm and attractions.
+On this occasion we are glamping in Hampshire.

 You really are spoilt for choice with 33 Feather Down UK farm stays, and you can stay for either 3, 4 or 7 nights.
 Feather Down are open from Easter through to October each year.
 Feather Down Farms are great for family weekend breaks or longer week stays.
 Many offer luxury glamping with hot tubs and farm activities.